Johnny Douglas (conductor)

-Johnny Douglas (19 June 1920 – 20 April 2003) was an English composer, pianist, musical director, conductor, and string arranger primarily working with film scores and orchestras.
+John Henry Douglas (19 June 1920 – 20 April 2003) was an English composer, pianist, musical director, conductor, and string arranger primarily working with film scores and orchestras.
 He recorded more 500 tracks for Decca Records, over 80 albums for RCA Records, and provided music for 36 films during his career.
 He was nominated for a BAFTA for his soundtrack for the 1970 film The Railway Children and led RCA'S Living Strings for many years.
 In addition to films, Douglas composed and conducted music for television series including Spider-Man and His Amazing Friends, Dungeons & Dragons, The Incredible Hulk, G.I.
 Joe: A Real American Hero, and The Transformers.

 Early years

 John Henry Douglas was born in the Hackney district of London, England on 19 June 1920, the eldest of two sons.
 In Douglas' early years, the family moved to Bermondsey, another district of London, where his mother May was a housewife and his father John was later an alderman for the West Bermondsey Council.
 He showed an innate talent for music at a very young age; by two and a half, he could play a song he had heard on one of his father's records on the piano.
 At four, he started taking piano lessons and by 10, he was studying instruments and transpositions.
 By 12, he was arranging and writing music.

 Douglas attended St. Olaves & St. Saviours on a government scholarship.
 At 13, he formed a dance band with his school friends which gained enough local reputation to win several awards.
 Following school, he worked as an accounts clerk and continued playing with his band.
 He joined the Royal Air Force, where he formed his own dance band.
 An arm injury prevented him from playing piano for about two years following the war, during which he concentrated on arranging and composing.